 Use what you’ve learned in the classroom and develop new skills through volunteer opportunities on campus, in the community, or abroad.
 Not only will you be lending a hand to a good cause, but you’ll be gaining valuable experience that you can use after you graduate.
-UBC can help match you with a volunteer opportunity that suits your personal and career goals through Student Services on the Okanagan campus or AMS Connect on the Vancouver campus.
+UBC can help match you with a volunteer opportunity that suits your personal and career goals.

 Community Service Learning programs on the Okanagan campus and on the Vancouver campus allow students to connect with the surrounding community, have an impact on social issues, and in some cases, fulfill academic course requirements at the same time.
 No matter what your reasons are for wanting to volunteer, these community-engaged learning experiences offer hands-on, immersive experiences that could define your university career.

-If you study abroad with UBC’s Go Global program, you can become a Go Global Ambassador on the Okanagan campus or a Go Global Student Leader on the Vancouver campus to share your knowledge and experience with other UBC students.
+If you study abroad with UBC’s Go Global program, you can become a Go Global Ambassador on the Okanagan or Vancouver campus to share your knowledge and experience with other UBC students.
 You’ll take part in two Pre-Departure Learning Conferences to help prepare outgoing exchange students for their international experience, plus you’ll get to develop and lead a workshop that focuses on one of three themes: health and wellness, intercultural understanding, or career development.
 As part of your role, you’ll receive training on how to present and talk about your study abroad experiences in a compelling and relevant way, and you’ll be able to participate in ongoing professional development workshops through various departments on campus.

 Through the Volunteer Program on the Okanagan campus you have access to flexible, practical opportunities that can help you gain valuable career-related work experience.
 The opportunities range in length and intensity, from helping out with one-day events, to committing yourself to full-year positions.